tdviet/fedcloudclient-old/README.md

 This package is an extension of the [egicli](https://github.com/EGI-Foundation/egicli) for Openstack commands.

 The aim here was to create a simple client which would allow users to perform the various Openstack operations in EGI Federated Cloud.
-Four modules are included: **fedcloudclient.checkin** for operation with EGI CheckIn like getting tokens, **fedcloudclient.endpoint** for searching endpoints via GOCDB, getting unscoped/scoped token from Keystone, **fedcloudclient.sites** manages site configuration and finally **fedcloudclient.openstack** for performing Openstack operations.
+Four modules are included: **fedcloudclient.checkin** for operation with EGI Check-in like getting tokens, **fedcloudclient.endpoint** for searching endpoints via GOCDB, getting unscoped/scoped token from Keystone, **fedcloudclient.sites** manages site configuration and finally **fedcloudclient.openstack** for performing Openstack operations.